Updated April 10, 2020

 In cases of symptoms such as the ones above, it’s especially important to conduct a health examination on the pig.
 Generally, the examination should begin at their head, working your way back and down.
 It’s important to keep regular documentation of these checkups, including weight and any abnormal findings, in order to keep an easy-to-follow set of information in case a veterinarian needs the pig’s history.

 It can be easier to conduct the examination after a pig has eaten as they tend to be less fussy.
-Before stepping into their living space, you should take note of the pig’s behavior.
+Before stepping into their The indoor or outdoor area where an animal resident lives, eats, and rests., you should take note of the pig’s behavior.
 Are they acting differently than they usually do?
 How are they getting along with fellow herdmates?
 These clues can say a lot about a pig’s health.

 If necessary, you may have to have a second caregiver on hand to help manage the health examination.
 Once you have the pig calm and ready, conduct the following observations: